MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CrossDeviceExperiences/New-MgUserActivity.md

     - `[Description <String>]`: Optional.
 Longer text description of the user's unique activity (example: document name, first sentence, and/or metadata)
     - `[DisplayText <String>]`: Required.
 Short text description of the user's unique activity (for example, document name in cases where an activity refers to document creation)

-HISTORYITEMS <IMicrosoftGraphActivityHistoryItem[]>: Optional.
+HISTORYITEMS <IMicrosoftGraphActivityHistoryItem1[]>: Optional.
 NavigationProperty/Containment; navigation property to the activity's historyItems.
   - `[Id <String>]`: Read-only.
   - `[ActiveDurationSeconds <Int32?>]`: Optional.
 The duration of active user engagement. if not supplied, this is calculated from the startedDateTime and lastActiveDateTime.
   - `[Activity <IMicrosoftGraphUserActivity1>]`: userActivity